RandyParedis/autoplay/docs/Future.md

     - Markov Chain Preparation
         - conversion from `MIDI`-files to `MusicXML`-files can be done on linux if `MuseScore 2` is installed via `musescore -o output.xml input.mid`
         - Interpret Markov Chain files

+- Dependencies:
+    - Wait for zupply to send custom PR to fix some bugs (mainly an inconvenience).